triska/letswicrypt/README.md

     $ sudo certbot certonly --standalone -d xyz.com -d www.xyz.com

-**Note**: This requires that you *stop* any server that listens on port&nbsp;80 or port&nbsp;443 until the certificate is obtained.
+**Note**: This requires that you *stop* any server that listens on port&nbsp;80 or port&nbsp;443, until the certificate is obtained.
 There are also other ways to obtain a certificate that allow you to keep existing servers running.
-See the documentation for more information.
+See below for more information.

 After this is completed, you obtain 4 files in `/etc/letsencrypt/live/xyz.com/`: